-Group audit scope Number of locations % of GRE % of Total Assets Limited 1 <1% <1%
+Group audit scope Number of locations % of GRE % of Total Assets

+ECBC - Limited scope 1 <1% <1%

+LATC - Specific scope 1 n/k n/k

 East Cambridgeshire Business Centres Limited accounts are consolidated within the ECDC Group Accounts.
-Although the value of total assets of ECBC Ltd is <1%, the value of the building was £785k as at 31 March 2016, which is 4% of the Property, Plant and Equipment value of the Group accounts and is therefore material.
+Although the value of total assets of ECBC Ltd is <1%, and its expenditure is immaterial to the Council, the value of the building was £770k as at 31 March 2016, which is 4% of the Property, Plant and Equipment value of the Group and is therefore material.